-- $\checkmark$ Confirm the closing time & date of the tender. - $\checkmark$ Confirm the format the tender needs to be submitted in. - ✓ If you need to ask a question during an open tender use the tender forum.
-This closes seven days prior close of tender.
+- ✓ Confirm the closing time and date of the tender. - ✓ Confirm the format the tender needs to be submitted in. - ✓ If you need to ask a question during an open tender use the tender forum.
+This closes seven days prior to the close of tender. - ✓ Ensure all tender forms are signed and dated as instructed.

-- ✓ Ensure you specifically address all the evaluation criteria in your submission. - √ Ensure all tender forms are signed and dated as instructed. - ✓ It is recommended you register with Tenderlink as every opportunity in advertised via this site. - ✓ Remember to always check local papers and Tenderlink on a weekly basis for tendering opportunities with Council.
+- ✓ Ensure you specifically address all the evaluation criteria in your submission. - ✓ It is recommended you register with VendorPanel Marketplace as every opportunity is advertised via this site. - ✓ Remember to always check local papers, VendorPanel Council's Tender page on a weekly basis for tendering opportunities with Council.